 The other Spinneys in El Nasr Street is a little bit too small, compared the amount of the goods they sell.
 I prefer the one in Senzo mall, it’s big.

-Carrefours are like Spinneys supermarkets: they sell everything from the fridge to doughnuts.
+Carrefours are similar to Spinneys supermarkets: they sell everything from the fridge to doughnuts.

-Doughnuts are very good in Carrefour; four pieces 25 Egyptian pounds, not bad at all.
+Actually, doughnuts are very good and cheap in Carrefour; four pieces 25 Egyptian pounds, not bad at all.

 Carrefours speciality in Hurghada is desserts and warm food counter.
 They also sell delicious fruit salads and puddings.